RedoneRony/Life-survived-analysis-of-Titanic-ship-passengers-in-accident/README.md

 # Life-survived-analysis-of-Titanic-ship-passengers-in-accident

-This is very good data analysis based projec.
+This is very good data analysis based project.

 we analysis the life expency of Titanic ship passengers who have the prior possibility to live in.